A2C-SMCP/tfsm/README.md

 Now you can install the actual Python packages

-    pip install graphviz pygraphviz  # install graphviz and/or pygraphviz manually... pip install transitions[diagrams]  # ... or install transitions with 'diagrams' extras which currently depends on pygraphviz
+    pip install graphviz pygraphviz  # install graphviz and/or pygraphviz manually... pip install tfsm[diagrams]  # ... or install tfsm with 'diagrams' extras which currently depends on pygraphviz

 Currently, `GraphMachine` will use `pygraphviz` when available and fall back to `graphviz` when `pygraphviz` cannot be found.